gihda/Gihda-s-poetry-website/README.md

-# Gihda-s-poetry-website
+# Gihda-s-art-website
-A personal website for my poems.
+Home for my artwork.